TalmageTalmage/rokenbok-controller-port/README.md

 1. ~~Fix incredibly inefficient controller file~~
 2. Make Arduino code shift bits.
 Actually emulate the bytes sent on the original controller
    - Currently just telling it to spike on the right clock if a button is presesed.
-   - This is much less efficient then just reading each bit in a byte.
-I'll explain below.

 #### Functionality: